List of Avatar: The Last Airbender characters: Avatar Korra

-Avatar Korra (寇拉 (Kòulā)) (voiced by Janet Varney and by Cora Baker as a child) is the immediate incarnation of Aang from the original series.
+Avatar Korra (寇拉 (Kòulā)) (voiced by Janet Varney as a teenager, Cora Baker as a child) is the immediate reincarnation of Aang from the original series.
 Athletic, confident, tomboyish and headstrong, Korra fully embraces and relishes her role as the Avatar, but lacked in spiritual development.
 Over the course of the series, Korra battles foes, both within and outside herself, as she tries to keep the world in balance.
 She overcomes having her bending removed by Amon, having her connection to her past lives severed by Unalaq and Vaatu, suffering posttraumatic stress disorder due to Zaheer's mercury poisoning, and having her position as world peacekeeper usurped by the military dictator Kuvira.
 Korra is especially notable in the Avatar franchise for connecting with the first Avatar Wan and starting a new Avatar cycle.

 Korra was designed to be an inversion of Aang.
 Said DiMartino, "We also wanted to explore an Avatar who was the exact opposite of peaceful Aang, so we chose a hot-headed teenage girl from the Water Tribe.
 Her 'punch first and ask questions later' attitude opened up a whole new world of story possibilities."
 Korra's design was a collaboration between Konietzko, co-executive producer Joaquim Dos Santos and supervising producer Ki-Hyun Ryu.
 Four-year-old Korra was designed by Ryu.
 For Korra's look and attitude, the designers took reference from mixed martial artist Gina Carano as well as competitive female snowboarders.